-- Limit construction activities to previously disturbed areas within the Facility to avoid potential habitat for sensitive species along the outer margins of the property. - Schedule pond closure and all construction operations (including dam removal) outside of the nesting and breeding season of raptors (February through September) and other migratory birds including western snowy plover (March through September) - In construction operations are required during these months, a qualified biologist should conduct pre-construction surveys to identify active nests in the project area.
-Should nests be found, a determination will be made in consultation with the CDFG and USFWS whether or not construction will impact the nests.
-If a determination.
+- Limit construction activities to previously disturbed areas within the Facility to avoid potential habitat for sensitive species along the outer margins of the property. - Schedule ... all construction operations ... outside of the nesting and breeding season of raptors (February through September) and other migratory birds including western snowy plover (March through September) - If construction operations are required during these months, a qualified biologist should conduct pre-construction surveys to identify active nests in the project area.
+Should nests be found, a determination will be made in consultation with the CDFG and USFWS whether or not construction will impact the nests...
 [Parenthetics in original; emphases added.]

 A supplemental Avian Habitat Utilization and Impact Assessment was also prepared for the bluff face, intertidal, and offshore areas on and adjoining the project property (see Exhibit No. 15).
-This document reiterated many of the findings of the earlier habitat assessment and included recommendations specific measures be taken in the interest of avoiding and minimizing significant impacts to bird nesting and marine mammal haul-out habitat use in these areas.
+This document reiterated many of the findings of the earlier habitat assessment and included recommendations that specific measures be taken in the interest of avoiding and minimizing significant impacts to bird nesting and marine mammal haulout habitat use in these areas.
 These measures include the conducting of pre-construction breeding bird surveys, provisions for establishing fifty-foot-wide buffer areas around any such nests discovered during the surveys, and that clean-up and remedial work be postponed until all young in the nest(s) have fledged.